leonardo-toffalini/viscous/report/evolving_velocities.typ

   nabla dot bold(w) &= Delta q
 $

-The relation between $bold(w)$ and $q$ we just derived is a simple Poisson equation for $q$, which can be solved with the finite difference method we outlined in the diffusion section.
-After solving for $q$, we can extract
+Since $bold(w)$ is known to us, we can calculate it's divergence, making the left hand side some fixed value.
+Thus, the relation between $bold(w)$ and $q$ we just derived is a simple Poisson equation for $q$, which can be solved with the finite difference method we outlined in the diffusion section.
+After solving for $q$, we can extract $bold(u)$ as
-$bold(u)$ as
 $
   bold(u) = bold(w) - nabla q.
 $